euugenechou/gitlab-canvas-utils/README.md

 before running any of the provided scripts/utilities.
 The following example command pipelines only have `GCU_CONFIG` set for the respective pipeline so as to not pollute the environment variable namespace, but using `export` and/or `env` are viable approaches as well.
+Having `GCU_CONFIG` set per command pipeline is handy if you happen to be managing several classes concurrently.

 ##### Creating GitLab course, student repos, and adding students to resources repository